apache/trafficserver/doc/developer-guide/api/functions/TSContCall.en.rst

    return CallbackHandler(contp, event, edata);

-:func:`TSContCall` will check :arg:`contp` for a mutex.
-If there is a mutex an attempt will be made to lock that mutex.
-If either there is no mutex, or the mutex lock was acquired, the handler will be called directly.
-Otherwise there is a mutex and it was not successfully locked.
-In that case an event will be scheduled to dispatch as soon as possible, but not in the current call stack.
-The nature of event dispatch means the event will not be dispatched until the mutext can be locked.
-In all cases the handler in :arg:`contp` will be called with the same arguments. :func:`TSContCall` will return 0 if a mutex was present but the lock was not acquired.
-Otherwise it will return the value returned by the handler in :arg:`contp`.
+If there is a mutex associated with :arg:`contp`, :func:`TSComtCall` assumes that mutex is held already.
+:func:`TSContCall` will directly call the handler associated with the continuation.
+It will return the value returned by the handler in :arg:`contp`.

-If the scheduling behavior of :func:`TSContCall` isn't appropriate, either :arg:`contp` must not have a mutex, or the plugin must acquire the lock on the mutex for :arg:`contp` before calling :func:`TSContCall`.
-See :func:`TSContMutexGet` and :func:`TSMutexLockTry` for mechanisms for doing the latter.
-This is what :func:`TSContCall` does internally, and should be done by the plugin only if a different approach for waiting for the lock is needed.
+If :arg:`contp` has a mutex, the plugin must acquire the lock on the mutex for :arg:`contp` before calling :func:`TSContCall`.
+See :func:`TSContMutexGet` and :func:`TSMutexLockTry` for mechanisms for doing this.

 The most common case is the code called by :func:`TSContCall` must complete before further code is executed at the call site.
-An alternative approach to handling the locking directly would be to split the call site in to two continuations, one of which is signalled (possibly via :func:`TSContCall`) from the original :func:`TSContCall` target.
+An alternative approach to handling the locking directly would be to split the call site into two continuations, one of which is signalled (possibly via :func:`TSContCall`) from the original :func:`TSContCall` target.

 Note mutexes returned by :func:`TSMutexCreate` are recursive mutexes, therefore if the lock is already held on the thread of execution acquiring the lock again is very fast.
 Mutexes are also